Simeone, Klopp and the longest serving managers in Europe’s Big 5 leagues

 “For 10 years, I have seen players arrive, players leave, sometimes even players come back.
 And now it’s my turn,” he explained as he announced his departure earlier this year.

 “I fully appreciate the difficulty of going through this moment, even if this is my decision.

 “Time can be an ally, longevity can be a strength, and sometimes it can be a weakness and I don’t want to get there.”

 Who is the longest serving manager in Europe’s Big 5 leagues?

-The man poised to take over from Moulin as the longest serving coach in Europe’s elite is Freiburg’s Christian Streich, who is also approaching his 10-year anniversary of taking over.
+The man who has taken over as the longest-serving coach in Europe’s elite is Freiburg’s Christian Streich, who has been in charge of his side since 29 December, 2011.

-Indeed, he beats Simeone to the position by just three days, although the Atletico Madrid boss does have the consolation of knowing that no coach in the world is paid close to what he earns.
+Indeed, he beats Simeone to the position by just three days, although the Atletico Madrid boss was actually unveiled around a week earlier.
+Furthermore, the Argentine does have the consolation of knowing that no coach in the world is paid close to what he earns.

 The only other boss even close to this pair is Burnley’s Shaun Dyche, who has been at the helm of the Premier League outfit for a little over eight years.

 Liverpool boss Jurgen Klopp, at five years and five months, is now the fourth longest-serving boss in Europe following Jose Luis Mendilibar's departure from Eibar.